 A divorce is a legal process to dissolve a marriage in the eyes of the law.
-It involves some paperwork, filing of that paperwork with the courts and, inevitably, a certain financial outlay to pay for the privilege.
+It involves completing forms, filing of that paperwork with the courts and, inevitably, a certain financial outlay to pay for the privilege.

 It does not include sorting out the assets of a couple or making any arrangements to do with children.
-These must be settled separately, ideally with the help of an experienced family lawyer.
+These must be settled separately.
 Many people remain unaware of this though and that may be what contributes to the decision not to obtain a Clean Break Order (or Final Order), which draws a line under financial issues, heading off any chance of a claim by an ex in future years.
-In these economically difficult times, it is understandable that some people may choose to save money by going down this route, but it may actually cost them more dearly in the future as a result.
+In a bid to keep things simple or to save money some people skip this step, but it may actually cost them more dearly in the future as a result.

-Why don't people sign off on a financial settlement?
+Why don’t people sign off on a divorce settlement?

-We tend to hear one of these reasons for not sorting out the finances – effectively the division of assets and property – at the same time as they obtain a divorce:
+We tend to hear one of these reasons for not getting a divorce settlement at the same time as they obtain a divorce:

 - We have nothing worth protecting, no house, no savings, no other assets so why should we instruct a solicitor to help us?